Dacia Duster SUV review

 A pair of more powerful petrol models are also available, badged TCe 130 and TCe 150.
 These have the same 1.3-litre turbocharged petrol engine offered with 128bhp and 148bhp respectively.
-As before, front and four-wheel-drive versions are offered but no automatic gearbox is yet available.

 Range-topping Prestige cars also get 17-inch alloy wheels, with the addition of plusher upholstery, climate control and keyless entry.